readysettech/readyset/readyset-framework-testing/gorm/README.md

-# Sequelize Local Testing
+# Gorm Local Testing

-To test sequelize locally, we need to first build the following:
+To test gorm locally, we need to first build the following:

 1. A base docker image.
 In the root directory of the mono-repo run `make build-basic`